JCSDA/jedi-stack/README.md

-# OSX Software Stack
+# Software Stack for JEDI applications

-This repository will facilitate building widely used packages [by me] from source on OSX, instead of using existing package managers e.g. [HomeBrew](https://brew.sh/), etc.
+This repository will facilitate building widely used packages by JEDI from source, instead of using existing package managers e.g. [HomeBrew](https://brew.sh/) for OSX, [apt-get](https://linux.die.net/man/8/apt-get) for Linux, etc.

-The following software can be built on OSX with the scripts under `ush` and instructions that follow:
+The following software can be built with the scripts under `ush` and instructions that follow:
-* GNU
+* GCC
 * Jasper
 * Zlib
 * SZip